-Know about two ways that draining your truck or car of gas or keeping the level low is harmful.
-Sediment in gas or diesel sinks to the bottom of your tank, so when the level is low your car has to send that grit through the fuel lines.
-This causes buildup and can also require your tiny engine mechanisms to work harder than usual.
-Also, fuel in the tank usually helps cool the fuel pump, making it last longer and work better.
+There are 3 main reasons not to let your gas gauge get too close to “E”, and only one of them involves getting stranded.
+One of the other reasons is that sediment in fuel sinks to the bottom of your gas tank, so when the gas is almost gone your car has to push the grit through the fuel lines.
+Even if this doesn't clog the lines, which it could, it does make your car work harder than usual.
+Furthermore, fuel in the tank usually helps cool the part that pumps fuel, making it last longer and work better.
 If you have too little, your fuel pump could overheat and wear out more quickly.

-You're not Vin Diesel from “Fast and Furious.”
-One of the most obvious reasons not to drive too fast is that this bad habit is far more likely to cause an accident.
-But also, shotgunning at lights and then braking hard is taxing on your transmission, engine and brakes.
-It's only natural to show off a fast auto, but true car lovers know that showing off breaks cars.
+Don't drive like you're in an action movie.
+Of course this driving habit is unsafe.
+But furthermore, peeling out at intersections and then braking hard is taxing on your transmission, engine and brakes.
+It's clear why you want to show off a fast auto, but true car lovers know that you shouldn't abuse it.

-There are many ways in which bad shifting behavior can damage your transmission or, for that matter, your clutch.
-We'll just cover a few of the ways.
-First, don't ever change directions or park while your car is still moving.
-Next, don't go into park and run off without using the E brake.
-If you do, the whole vehicle's weight will rest against the transmission.
-For manual transmission vehicles, be careful not to hold down the clutch when you aren't shifting.
-These easy habits could save you thousands.
+There are several instances in which bad shifting behavior can damage your transmission and clutch.
+We'll just go over some of the ways.
+Don't ever move to park or reverse while your car is still moving.
+Also, don't shift into park and leave the car without also putting on the parking brake.
+If it so happens that you do, your whole car will rest against the transmission itself.
+For manual transmission vehicles, be careful to remove your foot from the clutch between shifting.
+These easy things could save you thousands of dollars.

 Call us for an Engine Check

-In addition to driving wisely, keep your auto clean top to bottom.
-You should also be sure to check the lights, oil and tires often.
-And every so often, bring your ride in to your College Station Christian Brothers shop for a professional checkup.
+Drive well and keep your ride clean from the exterior to the interior.
+You should also be careful to check the oil, the tires and the lights regularly.
+And every so often, bring your car or truck in to your Corpus Christi Christian Brothers garage for a pro checkup.